syncfusion-content/flutter-docs/Flutter/globalization/globalization.md

 documentation: ug
 ---

-# Localizations for Syncfusion widgets
+# Globalization for Syncfusion widgets

+## Localizations

 By default, the Syncfusion widgets are implemented with English localization (en-US) alone.
-You can add support for other languages by including our another package named syncfusion_localizations.
+You can add support for other languages by including our another package named `syncfusion_localizations` and the date-format will also be maintained based on the culture.
 As of now, this package supports 74 languages which are listed below.

 *  af - Afrikaans
 *  am - Amharic